 Christopher is the Arts and Health Lead at WHO, and a performer.
 He recently moderated an online discussion for the UN on Art in the Time of Coronavirus which brought together influential art world voices to explore the role and value of art when facing systemic-level, global threats like COVID-19.
 This event was held on Earth Day to highlight Coronavirus’ connection to our ecological emergency.

 This discussion marked the first in a series of UN75 Moderated Dialogues by The Future is Unwritten, a New York-based initiative launched by CULTURUNNERS and World Council of Peoples for the United Nations (WCPUN), to engage the arts and culture sector in United Nations global policy discussions and implementation efforts.

-Below is a link of a recent speech at the Wellcome Collection about the impact and evidence base for arts in health
+The impact and evidence base for arts in health

 A series of presentations from prominent international arts therapists talking about how their discipline and research activities can contribute to health and wellbeing during the times of the pandemic.

 Dr Nisha Sajnani, USA